-Review Purpose: The purpose of the review was to evaluate selected patient care activities to determine whether the Community Based Outpatient Clinics and other outpatient clinics under the oversight of the Charlie Norwood VA Medical Center and Veterans Integrated Service Network 7 provide safe, consistent, and high-quality health care.
-The review evaluated the clinics' compliance with selected requirements for home telehealth enrollment, outpatient lab results management, and post-traumatic stress disorder care.
-We also randomly selected the Statesboro VA Clinic, Statesboro, GA, as a representative site and evaluated the environment of care on January 28, 2016.
+Review Purpose: The purpose of the review was to evaluate selected patient care activities to determine whether the Community Based Outpatient Clinic and other outpatient clinics under the oversight of the Tuscaloosa VA Medical Center, Tuscaloosa, AL, and Veterans Integrated Service Network 7 provide safe, consistent, and high-quality health care.
+The review evaluated the clinic compliance with selected requirements for home telehealth enrollment, outpatient lab results management, and post-traumatic stress disorder.
+We reviewed the Selma VA Clinic, Selma, AL, the facility's only Community Based Outpatient Clinic, and evaluated the environment of care on February 4, 2016.

-Review Results: We conducted four focused reviews and made recommendations for improvement in the following review areas:
+Review Results: We conducted four focused reviews and had no findings for the Post Traumatic Stress Disorder Care review.
+However, we made recommendations for improvement in the following three review areas: